George V. Faulkner MD, MC.

 Update 02/03/2016.

-Captain George Ian Wilson Lusk, Medical Officer for Column 2.
-(Pictured above).
-Having previously walked out of Burma in 1942, escaping the rapidly advancing Japanese invasion force, George bravely volunteered to go back in again the following year with Wingate's Chindits.
-Sadly this decision was to cost him his life, he was captured attempting to re-cross the Irrawaddy on dispersal on the 23rd April and died a POW just a few days later.
+Captain George Ian Wilson Lusk, Medical Officer for No. 2 Column (pictured above).
+Having previously walked out of Burma in 1942, escaping the rapidly advancing Japanese invasion force, George Lusk bravely volunteered to go back in again the following year with Wingate's Chindits.
+Sadly this decision was to cost him his life, when he was captured attempting to re-cross the Irrawaddy during dispersal on the 23rd April and dying just a few days later whilst in Japanese hands.
+Here are his CWGC details: www.cwgc.org/find-records/find-war-dead/casualty-details/2516046/george-ian-wilson-lusk/

-Captain George V. Faulkner, Medical Officer (possibly) for Column 4 or Southern Group Head Quarters.
+Captain George V. Faulkner, Medical Officer for No. 4 Column or Southern Group Head Quarters.

-Captain William Service Aird, Medical Officer for Column 5.
-Having begun his time with the Chindits serving with 142 Commando, William was 'poached' away from this unit by Bernard Fergusson and became column fives doctor late in 1942.
+Captain William Service Aird, Medical Officer for No. 5 .
+Having begun his time with the Chindits serving with 142 Commando, William was 'poached' away from this unit by Bernard Fergusson and became 5 Column's doctor late in 1942.
 After agreeing to help look after a dispersal group of already ill and stricken men, William himself went down with malaria combined disastrously with a bout of severe dysentery.
 He was captured in late April, heartbreakingly just a few miles short of the Chindwin River and potential safety.
 He died less than ten days later, as the captured Chindit POW's passed through the town of Mandalay on their train journey down to Rangoon Jail.

-You can read more about William Aird within these website pages, here: Rex Walker's Dispersal Group 4 and here: Ted Stuart, Almost, but not Quite.
+You can read more about William Aird within these website pages: Rex Walker's Dispersal Group 4 and Ted Stuart, Almost, but not Quite.

-Captain Alfred Henry Snalam, Medical Officer for Column 7.
-Alfred Snalam, affectionately known as 'Bill' is not mentioned in many of the war diaries or other paperwork in relation to Operation Longcloth.
+Captain Alfred Henry Snalam, Medical Officer for No. 7 Column.
+Alfred Snalam, affectionately known as 'Bill' is not mentioned in any of the war diaries or other paperwork in relation to Operation Longcloth.
 The information that follows was found on line and is taken from a short obituary written in a medical journal back in 1989.

 Captain J.D.S.
-Heathcote, Medical Officer for Column 8.
-On the 15th April 1943 Captain Whitehead and his dispersal group, together with a party of wounded men on stretchers left the main body of Column 8.
-Their aim was to find a 'friendly' village in which to leave the wounded men, then push on toward the Chinese borders in an attempt to reach Allied held territory.
+Heathcote, Medical Officer for No. 8 Column.
+On the 15th April 1943, Captain Whitehead and his dispersal group, together with a party of wounded men on stretchers left the main body of 8 Column.
+Their aim was to find a friendly village in which to leave the wounded men, then push on toward the Chinese borders in an attempt to reach Allied held territory.
 Doctor Heathcote was with this party presumably to look after the casualties until a suitable place to leave them could be found.
-Unfortunately this took some time, as the first few villages they tried for turned out to be deserted.
+Unfortunately, this took some time as the first few villages they tried for turned out to be deserted.
 On debrief after the operation, it was suggested that the medical officer should not have been allowed to go off with Whitehead's group, thus leaving the bulk of the column without a doctor.

 Captain Whitehead's dispersal party was ambushed by a Japanese patrol on the way back to India and many of the men were taken prisoner.
-What happened to Dr. Heathcote is not definitely known, but he did not end up a POW nor was he killed in action, so it must be assumed that he succeeded in escaping back to India in 1943.
+What happened to Dr. Heathcote at this juncture is not known, but he did not end up a prisoner of war, nor was he killed in action, so it must be assumed that he succeeded in escaping ambush and returned safely to India.

 Copyright © Steve Fogden 2012-14.